kuerbis/Term-Choose-p6/README.md

 If *prompt* is undefined, a default prompt-string will be shown.

 If the *prompt* value is an empty string (""), no prompt-line will be shown.

+### tabs-info

+If *info* lines are folded, the option *tabs-info* allows one to insert spaces at beginning of the folded lines.

+The option *tabs-info* expects a reference to an array with one or two elements:

+- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

+- a second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

+Allowed values: 0 or greater.
+Elements beyond the second are ignored.

+(default: undefined)

+### tabs-prompt

+If *prompt* lines are folded, the option *tabs-prompt* allows one to insert spaces at beginning of the folded lines.

+The option *tabs-prompt* expects a reference to an array with one or two elements:

+- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

+- a second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

+Allowed values: 0 or greater.
+Elements beyond the second are ignored.

+(default: undefined)

 ### undef